JeanBaptisteServais/escalada/README.md

   - We recuperate all contours from the bottom beetween area of 200 to 10000.

-  - If the height of the detection is < 50 pass.
+  - If the height of the detection > 50.